pivotal-cf/docs-service-backup/index.html.md

 Here are log messages you may choose to monitor for.
 The log messages will appear on one line and have been formatted here for easy reading.

+### <a id="internal-checksums"></a> Internal checksums
+If you are publishing a tile to be consumed by Ops Manager 1.8.x or 1.9.x, you will need to build your tile using releases with SHA1 internal checksums.
+Service Backup releases are published using SHA2 internal checksums.
+You can convert these releases to use SHA1 internal checksums using the BOSH CLI command `sha1ify-release`.

 ### <a id="troubleshooting"></a> Troubleshooting

 #### ServiceBackup.Error scheduling job